immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 Call the [create a card](/api-reference/create-a-card) operation to request Immersve to generate a card.

 If successful a [create a card](/api-reference/create-a-card) request will return a card ID.
 Immersve will provision and activate the card by default.
-It is provisioned and activated when the [get card details](/api-reference/get-card-details) response payload includes a `status` of `active`.
+It is provisioned and activated when the [get card details](/api-reference/get-card-details) response payload includes a `status` of `"active"`.
 All cards are currently short-lived and the time to expiry begins at the time of activation, the expiry timestamp is returned in the `immersveExpiration` field.
 ## Issue a Card

-Having created a virtual card via the [create a card](/api-reference/create-a-card) operation and confirmed it is `active`, you are in a position to be able to obtain the sensitive card details to be presented to the cardholder.
+Having created a virtual card via the [create a card](/api-reference/create-a-card) operation and confirmed it is `"active"`, you are in a position to be able to obtain the sensitive card details to be presented to the cardholder.

 There are two steps in this process;